Rio de Janeiro is an energetic city where socializing, dancing and listening to live music are a way of life.

 4. Best for a hip and lively scene: The Maze

-On the second Saturday of the month, The Maze hosts incredible jazz nights.
+Once a month, The Maze hosts an incredible jazz night.
 Unlike typical jazz clubs where everyone stays quiet, this one feels like a party!

 You’ll see hip locals and in-the-know travellers dancing, socializing, hanging out on the patio, and constantly grabbing drinks at the bar.